 Most of the tools that we’ve discussed provide a form of alerting and reporting.
 Those are usually limited to a number of methods, like e-mail or text messages to your mobile, sometimes other common destinations.
 Usually, we don’t see scheduling, automation, and workflow control in the monitoring tools themselves.
 Because of that, the observability solutions provide integrations with third-party incident alerting and reporting tools filling the communication gap and providing additional features like event automation and triage, noise suppression, alerts, and notifications centralization and lots of destinations where the information can be sent to.
 Let’s see what tools can provide such functionalities.

-The all in one alert and notification management and centralization solution that can help reduce incidents in your cloud system.
-The PagerDuty provides the place where you can centralize notifications coming from various places, organize them, assign, automate, and send to virtually any destination you may think of.
+PgerDuty is all-in-one alert and notification management and centralization solution can help reduce incidents in your cloud system.
+It provides the place where you can centralize notifications coming from various places, organize them, assign, automate, and send to virtually any destination you may think of.
 It not only provides a simple way of viewing and forwarding the data but also automates incident response, schedule on-call, and escalate incidents.

 - On-call management with flexible schedules, incident escalation, and alerting.